Skip to content

 • Check the system requirements to ensure that your system is capable of generating images.

-• If you are on Windows, you may have exceeded your GPU's VRAM capacity and are using slower shared GPU memory.
-There's a guide to opt out of this behaviour in the linked FAQ entry.
+• If you are on Windows with an Nvidia GPU, you may have exceeded your GPU's VRAM capacity and are triggering Nvidia's "sysmem fallback".
+There's a guide to opt out of this behaviour in the Low-VRAM mode guide.

 Triton error on startup#